Vyral/base-template/_posts/2018-11-05-an-expert-answers-your-most-common-insurance-questions.md

 {% include youtube.html %}

-Today Joel Reikes of Farmers Insurance joins me for the latest episode of “The Phoenix & Scottsdale Real Estate Show” to answer all of your questions about insurance.
+<p style="text-align: center;"><em>Today Joel Reikes of Farmers Insurance joins me for the latest episode of “The Phoenix & Scottsdale Real Estate Show” to answer all of your questions about insurance.</em></p>

 As an insurance agent and local business owner, Joel Reikes is a phenomenal resource for all your insurance needs, and I’m excited to have him join me for the latest episode of “The Phoenix & Scottsdale Real Estate Show.”